 Dementia dogs are an asset I wasn't aware of previously.
-Having had dogs all my life I was surprised to learn that many breeds make great caregivers for those living with dementia.
+Having had dogs all my life, I was surprised to learn that many breeds are great caregivers for those with dementia.

-A dog trained to be a caregiver can perform many tasks and be a substantial help to their human counterparts.
+A dog trained to be a caregiver can perform many tasks and substantially help their human counterparts.
 A dementia dog can break repetitive behaviors, calm anxieties, give someone a purpose, or return a lost loved one home.
 These are just a few examples of what a furry caregiver can offer.

-Since learning about canine caregivers in early 2019, I talked to the executive director of the residence my Mom lives in.
+Since learning about canine caregivers in early 2019, I talked to the executive director of my Mom's residence.
 I wanted to get his opinion on the practicality of having a dementia dog working in their community.
 Honestly, I suspected more hesitation than I got.
 In hindsight, this shouldn't have been a surprise since they allowed Mom to have her dog when she moved in.

 Stay tuned for a future episode when I learn what I can about dementia dogs.